Aswinsaipalakonda/clientura-elegance-landing/README.md

 ## How can I edit this code

-Download the code and open in VS
+Download the code and open in VS code

 **Use your preferred IDE**